 This is truly independent advice because it is given free from the conflict and bias of being paid by someone other than you, the client.

 Financial product providers (such as RL360, Friends Provident International, Zurich International or Hansard Global, to name but a few) also charge for the savings, investment and pension solutions they manage for you and which were sold to you.

 These charges are charged to you, the client, and deducted from your account each year.

-You also pay charges in the form of the cost of the funds that make up your investment portfolio.
+You also pay charges in the form of the cost of the funds that make up your investment portfolio or offshore investment bond.

 They all relate to the money you pay them for their work and the underlying investment charges you also pay.

 So, a simple-sounding 'offshore pension' from a well-known offshore life insurance company like any of those named above may take annual charges including management costs, establishment costs and mutual fund management costs.

 These are taken every single year that you hold the policy.

 If you don’t pay your adviser any fees (and, after all most expat financial advice is described inaccurately by rogue financial salespeople as 'free'), then the offshore brokerage that the salesperson works for pays him.

 The broker gets the money to pay the salesperson from the commission the salesperson earned selling the product (and the funds within it) in the first place.

 This commission is paid by the product providers and the underlying fund companies that you have your savings, investment and pension solutions with, to the broker.

 The broker pays a large chunk of that commission to the financial salesperson and retains the rest.

 The product provider and investment providers takes the commission that they pay to the brokerage when you contractually agree to the plan from you - usually over a period of years.